 We think some shopping is in order – Bearden has a heavy emphasis on high-end art galleries and interior design.
 If you’re looking to take home that special something for your humble abode, you’ve come to the right place.
-To name a few places to peruse, spend some time in the Persian Galleries, Bennett Galleries, The District Gallery & Framery, Todd Richesin Interiors, Laws Interiors, Art Galleria, G&G Interiors and more.
+To name a few places to peruse, spend some time in the Persian Galleries, Bennett Galleries, The District Gallery & Framery, Todd Richesin Interiors, Laws Interiors, Art Galleria, G&G Interiors, Davis Studios, and more.
 If antiques are your jam, head to Bearden Antique Mall and Blair House Antiques.

 Food & DrinkBack to Top of List

 All that shopping sure makes one hungry.
 And thirsty!
 Knoxville is the type of place where a mid-afternoon beer is the norm.
 Stop by Bearden Beer Market for an interesting and huge selection of cans and bottles, and their draft list features many Knoxville faves on tap.
 You won’t have to go far for some chow either.
 BBQ – Archer’s and Calhoun’s.
 Mexican – Soccer Taco and El Mezcal.
 Sports Bar – Bearden Hill Fieldhouse.
 Indian – Tandur and Sitar (the former is like the Chipotle of Indian, the latter is more traditional restaurant service).
 Thai – Surin of Thailand.
 Sushi – Nama.
 Don’t forget to head south from Kingston Pike on Northshore for some lemon cookies from Ham ‘n Goodys.
 Keep in mind some other pubs for later – like Back Door Tavern, Stillhouse Tavern, and Union Place Bar & Grill.